BakedSoups/Steam_Reccomender/README.md

 then I upload it all into a sqlite database so when the user is searching for something its quick

-## Comparisons
+#### Comparisons
-Using estimations from the ratios we form from the tags we compare the game the user input to other games in the database
-applying:
- 80% descriptive tags
- 20% unique in its genre tag
+Create vectors from weighted tags (2 action, 3 story, 5 rpg) uses vector simularity to find close matches weighs if a game matches its "unique" tag in a genre

 ## Plans:
 Rework Main genre tags